MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/health-and-usage-reports.md

 ## Export Tickets

-A new export Ticket history feature has been created that will allow you to export all active and closed ticket history information within a select date range. this export will give you the ability to easily access and analyze your ticket history data for better decision making.
+A new export Ticket history feature has been created that will allow you to export all active and closed ticket history information within a select date range.
+This export will give you the ability to easily access and analyze your ticket history data for better decision making.

 To view the export ticket button, navigate to **Reports >Overview> Export ticket**.